 - Try to use organic shake or trim whenever possible.

 - If your oil ever begins to smoke, remove from heat immediately and let it cool a bit before beginning the process again with your crockpot on the lowest setting.
+If possible, get a thermometer up in there and try to keep it around 160°.

 - If you don’t have a crockpot, you can make the oil in a double boiler on the stove.
 Just follow the same instructions, use a thermometer and keep it around 160°.